VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems: Case Studies

 \subsubsection{Vibrotactile System Development}

-The first step of the development was to determine the layout of the vibration units on the body.
-Since there is no prior work that studied the mapping between tactile feedback positions on the body and human perception of 3D directions, we conducted a perceptual study with 10 participants to identify a mapping.
+Our first step was to determine the layout of the vibration units on the body.
+Since there is no prior work on mappings between bodily tactile feedback positions and human perceptions of 3D directions, we conducted a perceptual study with 10 participants to identify a mapping.
 The layout was initialized with 46 vibration units uniformly distributed on the body and optimized using user data.
-The final layout used 32 vibration units to achieve comprehensive coverage of the 3D space (Figure \ref{fig:sec6_uav_scene}).
+The final layout used 32 vibration units to achieve comprehensive coverage of the 3D space (Figure~\ref{fig:sec6_haptics_mapping}).
 More details on the perceptual study and layout optimization can be found in \cite{huang2024aerohaptix}.

-The second step was to affix control units and vibration units on the garment, which was a compression shirt similar to that used in Case Study 2.
-Thirty-two VCA vibration units were press-fit to the garment.
+Then we affixed press-fit 32 VCA vibration units to the garment, which was a compression shirt similar to Case Study 2.
+The vibration units were grouped into four chains, covering the front left, front right, back left, and back right.
 A large control unit was placed on the operator's back.
-The vibration units were grouped into four chains, each covering the front left, front right, back left, and back right.

-The third step was to integrate the hardware into the simulated environment, which was built using Microsoft AirSim \cite{airsim2017fsr} with Unreal Engine 4 and Python APIs.
-Since the mapping between vibration units and 3D directions were known from the perceptual study, when a potential collision was detected, the system would trigger the unit that had the nearest direction with the colliding object in the space.
-This avoided the need to reproduce the physical layout of the vibration units in the system.
-The risks of colliding with surrounding obstacles were computed using control barrier functions \cite{ames2019control} and scaled to $[0, 15]$ to match the actuators' intensity levels.
-If the risk of an obstacle was above $0.5$, the vibration unit in the corresponding direction would be activated by sending commands through a Python server.
+We then integrated the hardware into a Microsoft AirSim \cite{airsim2017fsr} simulation environment, built with Unreal Engine 4 and our Python server.
+Since the mapping between vibration units and 3D directions were known, when a potential collision was detected, the system would trigger the unit that had the nearest direction with the colliding object in the space.
+The collision risks with obstacles were computed using control barrier functions \cite{ames2019control} and scaled to $[0, 15]$ to match the actuators' intensity levels.
+If the risk of an obstacle was above $0.5$, the vibration unit in the corresponding direction would be activated by sending parameterized vibration commands through the Python server.